zhouhanjiang/MySQL-Front/Readme.txt

 Now, please close Delphi again and call Build_Setup.bat.
 This will build the .res file for this program.
-If you did not install all tools for building the setup program, the Build_Setup.bat will fails - but this is not a problem, the .res file was build hopefully.
+If you did not install all tools for building the setup program, the Build_Setup.bat will fail - but this is not a problem, the .res file was build hopefully.

 Now you can start Delphi again and build the program to execute it.